-The following is a list of forthcoming and working papers.
+The following is a list of published and working papers.
 For a list of policy papers and reports, please see the CV.

 “Can Mobile Phones Improve Learning?
 Evidence from a Field Experiment in Niger.” with Christopher Ksoll and Travis Lybbert.
-Forthcoming, American Economic Journal: Applied Economics.
+October 2012: 4(4), American Economic Journal: Applied Economics.
+DATA

 “Dial “A” for Agriculture: Using ICTs for Agricultural Extension in Developing Countries.”
 November 2011.
 Agricultural Economics 42(6):631-47.